gemoc/ICSA2017Tutorial/readme.md

 ## Scope

 During this tutorial, the participants will extend a given finite state machine DSL in terms of syntax and semantics and integrate it into a simplified version of the [MontiArc component & connector ADL](http://www.se-rwth.de/topics/Software-Architecture.php) using the GEMOC Studio language workbench.
-The ADL is tailored for designing component-based distributed interactive systems that reliy on state-based models to describe component behavior.
+The ADL is tailored for designing component-based distributed interactive systems that rely on state-based models to describe component behavior.
 In the modeling workbench, the participants will design integrated models.
 Based on such a design, participants will be able to concurrently execute the various components according to the execution semantics (message passing) of MontiArc, to graphically animate the architecture, and to debug the system behavior.